spences10/scottspence.com/posts/2020/05/30/first-time-pc-build/index.md

 motherboard into the case I noticed the screws weren't really catching the thread on the case.
 I looked at the case instructions and it says there's three different types of screws.
-They all looked identical to me but they were very subtally different.
+They all looked identical to me but they were very subtly different.

 ![case screws]

-I secure the power supply to the case, which was loosly mounted then screw in the motherboard and notice it's a big mess of cables right now.
+I secure the power supply to the case, which was loosely mounted then screw in the motherboard and notice it's a big mess of cables right now.